About the Absorbent Hygiene Products (AHP) collections service

 We know that up to 20% of what residents put in their black bin or pink sacks for non-recyclable waste is AHP waste.
 We’re introducing this new service to move this waste out of those containers, to create more space for your non-recyclable waste.

 We’re also currently considering ways in which we can recycle the AHP we collect from you.
-We’re starting to collect this waste separately to your other recycling and non-recyclable waste from September 2023, so that when we have a contract in place with a recycling facility, we’ll be ready to start recycling your AHP straight away.
+We’re starting to collect this waste separately to your other recycling and non-recyclable waste countywide from June 2024, so that when we have a contract in place with a recycling facility, we’ll be ready to start recycling your AHP straight away.

 Once we’re able to recycle AHP waste, it could be used to produce a variety of new products, which might include fibreboards and acoustic panels for floors and walls, and as an engineering material used in road surfaces.